qdm12/gluetun/README.md

 ## TODOs

-- [ ] SOCKS/HTTP proxy or VPN server for LAN devices to use the container
+- [ ] Tiny proxy for LAN devices to use the container
 - [ ] Port forwarding
-- [ ] Nginx scratch

 ## License